 - Practical Examiners chosen via a revolving random selection

-- Practical Examiners who NCCCO has reason to believe have intentionally sought to avoid a Practical Exam Audit
+- Practical Examiners who CCO has reason to believe have intentionally sought to avoid a Practical Exam Audit

-For the final three criteria listed, NCCCO will indicate that you meet one or more of the specified criteria and when you will be required to begin using the online notification system.
+For the final three criteria listed, CCO will indicate that you meet one or more of the specified criteria and when you will be required to begin using the online notification system.

-Prior to the end of your five-year accreditation period you will be notified of your need to re-accredit.
-To re-accredit, you must meet the requirements for a CCO-certified operator and:
+Prior to the end of your five-year accreditation period, you will be notified of your need to re-accredit.
+There are three types of programs, so there are three separate refresher workshops—Operator, Rigger, and Signalperson.

-Refresher Workshop attendees are required to pass the Practical Exam Program (PEAP) Refresher written exam with a score of at least 70%.
+Operator Refresher Workshop attendees are required to pass the Practical Exam Accreditation Program (PEAP) Refresher written exam with a score of at least 70 percent.
 Attendees are given two attempts to pass during the Refresher Workshop.
-Failure to pass the second attempt will require attending a second Refresher Workshop, as long as the second Refresher is completed within the current reaccreditation policy guidelines.
+Failure to pass the second attempt will require attending a second Refresher Workshop, if the second Refresher is completed within the current re-accreditation policy guidelines.

-Practical Examiners whose accreditation has expired must return all confidential exam materials in their possession to NCCCO’s Western Regional Office.
+Practical Examiners whose accreditation has expired must return all confidential exam materials in their possession to CCO’s Utah Office.

-If you are unable to conduct an exam within a 12-month period, an extension of up to 90 days may be granted, provided that you have an exam scheduled within that 90-day time period.
-To request an extension, please contact the Practical Examiner Accreditation Team at firstname.lastname@example.org with the scheduled test date and location.
+If you are unable to conduct an exam in any program type within a 12-month period, an extension of up to 90 days may be granted, provided you have an exam scheduled within that 90-day period.
+To request an extension, please contact the Practical Examiner Accreditation Team at email@example.com with the scheduled test date and location.
 You will be notified via email of the status of your request.
-If you are unable to schedule an exam within the extension period, you must attend a Refresher Workshop to maintain your accreditation.
+If you are unable to schedule and administer an exam within the extension period, you must attend a Refresher Workshop to maintain your accreditation.

-Only one Refresher Workshop may be used to extend an accreditation category if no practical exam is administered during a 12-month period.
+Only one Refresher Workshop per program type may be used to extend an accreditation category if no practical exam is administered during a 12-month period.
 After that, instead of attending a second consecutive Refresher Workshop, you must attend a full workshop.
-Following the successful completion of the full workshop, you will be subject to the terms and conditions of a newly accredited Examiner, including probationary status and a practical exam demonstration and/or audit.
+Following the successful completion of the full workshop, you will be subject to the terms and conditions of a newly accredited examiner, including probationary status and a practical exam demonstration and/or audit.

-NCCCO periodically emails Information Bulletins to all accredited Practical Examiners containing clarifications and updated policies.
-To remain in good standing, Practical Examiners are required to confirm via a link at the bottom of the bulletins that they have received, read, and agree to abide by the information contained therein.
+CCO periodically emails Information Bulletins to all accredited Practical Examiners containing clarifications and updated policies.
+To remain in good standing, Practical Examiners are sometimes required to confirm via a link at the bottom of the bulletins that they have received, read, and agree to abide by the information contained therein.

 Holding Multiple Accreditations